 Nicola Sturgeon laughs off online gossip of affair with French diplomat

-Search from privacy in wake of internet rumours ‘part of the reason’ for resignation, says ex-SNP leader
+A need for privacy in wake of internet rumours were ‘part of the reason’ for resignation, says ex-SNP leader

-Former SNP leader Nicola Sturgeon has laughed off online rumours of an affair with French female diplomat, but said the need to seek more privacy was “part of the reason” for her resignation.
+The former SNP leader Nicola Sturgeon has laughed off online rumours of an affair with a French female diplomat, but said the need to seek more privacy was “part of the reason” for her resignation.

-Among the claims she dismissed in the podcast were that she was a “secret lesbian” and had an extra-marital relationship with a French diplomat, with the pair buying a house from Andy Murray’s mother Judy as a love nest.
+Among the claims she dismissed in the podcast were that she was a “secret lesbian” and had an extramarital relationship with a French diplomat, with the pair buying a house from Andy Murray’s mother, Judy, as a love nest.

 Asked by BBC’s Glenn Campbell: “Which French diplomat are you having an affair with?”, Ms Sturgeon laughed and responded: “I’ll tell you off camera which one it is supposed to be, but whichever one it is we’ve actually had a laugh about it.”